graalvm/workshops/native-image/micronaut-webserver/README.md

-# Micronaut: The Path to Efficient Java Containers
+# From JIT to Native: Efficient Java Containers with GraalVM and Micronaut

-This workshop demonstrates how to serve static assets with [Micronaut](https://micronaut.io/) directly from the resources folder, without relying on [Micronaut Views](https://micronaut-projects.github.io/micronaut-views/latest/guide/) or its templating support.
-The application serves the latest GraalVM release documentation so you can benchmark accurately.

-Another key objective is to show how to **build size-optimized native applications** with [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) and deploy them in various containers to optimize the runtime environment.
+This workshop demonstrates how to **build efficient, size-optimized native applications** with [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) and the [Micronaut® framework](https://micronaut.io/), and deploy them in various containers to optimize the runtime environment.
 Micronaut has first-class support for Native Image, simplifying project setup and configuration.

+In this example, we serve static assets (GraalVM documentation pages) with Micronaut directly from the resources folder in the classpath.

 Each step in this workshop is implemented as a multistage build.
 It uses the [Oracle GraalVM container image](https://container-registry.oracle.com/ords/ocr/ba/graalvm) as the builder and explores different base images for the runner.
 Each step is automated via scripts and Dockerfiles, and the application serves real, production-like content.

-Yet once compiled into a JAR and placed in a Docker container with a full JDK (`eclipse-temurin:21base`), this Micronaut web server weighs approximately 582MB.
+Yet, once compiled into a JAR and placed in a Docker container with a full JDK (`eclipse-temurin:21base`), this Micronaut web server weighs approximately 582MB.
 From there, you will iteratively reduce its size by testing alternative packaging strategies: replacing the JVM with custom runtimes, using native executables, and ultimately producing fully static binaries.

 ### Objectives